 Blanche told them that she knew exactly what they needed to spice up their relationship and creating the perfect environment for them to fully express their love was just what they needed to feel safe and get their sexy on.

 They were sooo excited (not in that way) to hire Blanche.
-Blanche, of course, didn't have a business card on her because there was no pockets in her pleather cat suit.
+Blanche, of course, didn't have a business card with her because there wasn't any pockets in her pleather catsuit.
 So she said:

 "My website is Cream Interiors."